ucrdrk/github_workshop/README.md

    c378712..7b0b7a1  main -> main
 ```

-#### Great, now what?
+#### Great, Now What?

-Now yuou need to gently ask the author of the original code to pull in your changes.
-Luckily, GitHub provides a way to gently asked, and is called a Pull Request.
-A pull request is done through GitHub.
+Now you need to gently ask the author of the original code to pull in your changes.
+Luckily, GitHub provides a way to do that—it’s called a **Pull Request**.

-Got to your forked repository on GitHub after your have successfully pushed your changes, as described in the section above.
-On that page in your browser you should see information about your last commit, along with a button, name "Contribute" that will allow you to create a pull request.
-Click on that button and select "Open pull request".
+Go to your forked repository on GitHub after you have successfully pushed your changes, as described in the section above.
+On that page in your browser, you should see information about your last commit, along with a button named **Contribute**, which allows you to create a pull request.
+Click that button and select **Open pull request**.

-You will be presented with a bag that allows you to give more information to the original developer about the code you are requesting to be added.
-Put in a brief description under "Add a Description" and then press the "Create pull request" button.
+You will be presented with a page that allows you to give more information to the original developer about the code you are requesting to be added.
+Enter a brief description under **Add a Description** and then press the **Create pull request** button.

-It will give you information about the testing of this pull request and send it to the original developer.
+You’ll see information about the testing of this pull request, and it will be sent to the original developer.

-Now watch the instructor as they show how the Pull Request is handled in the original repository.
+Now watch the instructor as they demonstrate how the pull request is handled in the original repository.